Documentation / Tutorials / Awesome Enterprise

 The Awesome Core collection is used to configure and register defaults for Awesome Enterprise powered websites.
 Here are some of the slugs that are needed for Awesome based websites to work properly.

-- Register: If you want to register the custom post type, less variables, menu positions etc then you can use this.
+- register: If you want to register the custom post type, menu positions, taxonomies, etc. then you can use this.
 It is always executed at WordPress init hook.

 - footer-scripts: If you need to run something when WordPress fires wp_footer hook then this is for you.
 It is currently global.